juhasev/sample-ninja-help/edit-project-external-references.md

 ### External references

 Optional fields for referencing other systems like customer relationship management (CRM) and billing systems.

-Values can be anything.
+> Values can be anything in string or number format.